-Monies from the proceeds of the 1998 Series A issue and related debt service reserve funds were used to effect the complete refunding of four of the former Public Building Authority's State Public Projects Revenue Bonds.
+Proceeds of the 1998 Series A issue and related debt service reserve funds were used to effect the complete refunding of four of the former Public Building Authority's State Public Projects Revenue Bonds.

-Principal amount outstanding at June 30, 2004 - \$32,310,000.
+Principal amount outstanding at June 30, 2006 - \$24,185,000.